nhn/tui.chart/README.md

 However, at the module system, you don't need to think of dependencies.
 It will download dependencies when you install TOAST UI Chart.

-Below is the sample for referencing chart library.
+Below is the sample for how to references TOAST UI Chart.
-Notes, all charts are made by factory pattern.
+In this sample, we are using bar chart factory function.

 ### script